ChrstphrHll/npc_gen/students/Ramona Saida.md

 ---
 ### Description
 - 3rd year Dragonborn Druid in Alderden
-- short spines, Hazel eyes, and green skin
+- frills, Hazel eyes, and green skin
 - Is Predictable and Evil, and has Courage as their ideal

 ### Organizations